dariosharp/self-hosted-cloud/README.md

-# My Journey in Cloud self-hosting  Cloud
+# My Journey in Cloud self-hosting

 ### Table Of Contents
 - Introduction